 He had the great honour to be received ‘Ad Portas’ at Winchester College, twice.
 First with a group of other Wykehamist judges in 1937 and then again in 1954 on his own.
 Here is a copy of the speeches (delivered in Latin) on that occasion and photographs:

 He remained a keen follower of country sports throughout his life and continued shooting well into his 80’s, but his passion was fishing.
 He famously crossed swords with GEM Skues from 1936, when they disagreed on the adoption of the ‘wet’ nymph in place of a truly ‘dry’ fly traditionally for trout fishing.

 At the age of 82 and completely from memory, Lord Simonds wrote his memoirs entitled; ‘Recollections of an Idle Old Man’ with memories and personal anecdotes of his family life and his years in high office.
 Since it contained many ‘personal opinions’, he instructed in his will that it should be kept under lock and key until 40 years after his death.
 That time has long passed so I am delighted to be able to make it more accessible here for the first time.

 A typescript copy is housed in the New College Oxford Archives, under ref.
 PA/SIM 1 who kindly assisted in creating this digital version.
 The original manuscript version is available in the Winchester School archives and the family copy was donated to the Lincoln’s Inn archives in 2017.
 The 170 page memoir is divided into 8 large files, for access click:

-These files, in common with all other material in this website, are not to be copied or quoted without consent and appropriate acknowledgment.
+These files, in common with all other material on Gavin Simonds and in this website, are not to be copied or quoted without consent and appropriate acknowledgment.